 Real Estate Settlement Procedure Act

-Real Estate Settlement Procedures Act; a law requiring lenders to disclose all settlement costs, practices and relationships.
+The Real Estate Settlement Procedure Act (RESPA) is a law that requires lenders to disclose all the costs, practices, and relationships involved in real estate transactions.

 Realtor®